icelandico/geodev_site/src/lib/content/blog/implementing-zen-mode-in-react.md

   - components
   - react
 ---
 Zen mode is a popular UX pattern that creates a distraction-free experience for application users.
 It's a simple approach where part of application interface is hidden on user's demand.
 I have encountered this mode in applications where the main functions are based on focus and tranquility.
 One of them is <a href="https://lichess.org" target="_blank">Lichess</a>, the second chess platform in the World.
 I am a chess enthusiast and I am trying (with poor results) to develop my skills in this direction.
+If you're a chess enthusiast too, feel free to <a href="https://lichess.org/@/icelandico">challenge me to a game</a>.
 Lichess has a Zen mode, and I thought I'd write a post about how you can implement it in your own React app.

 ## Setup